 Exploitive relationships can create trauma bonds–chains that link a victim to someone who is dangerous to them.
 In The Betrayal Bond Patrick Carnes presents an in-depth study of these relationships, why they form, who is most susceptible, and how they become so powerful.
 He shows how to recognize when traumatic bonding has occurred and gives a checklist for examining relationships.
 He then provides steps to safely extricate from these relationships.

 INVISIBLE CHAINS: Canada’s Underground World of Human Trafficking

 Author: Benjamin Perrin

 The global problem of human trafficking is only beginning to be recognized in Canada, even though it has been hidden in plain sight.
 In Invisible Chains, Benjamin Perrin, an award-winning law professor and policy expert, exposes cases of human trafficking, recording in-depth interviews with people on the front lines—police officers, social workers, and the victims themselves—and bringing to light government records released under access-to-information laws.

-The New Global Sex Trade
+THE NATASHAS: The New Global Sex Trade

 The buying and selling of human beings for the worldwide sex industry is organized crime’s fastest-growing business with up to two million people globally—mostly women and children—being trafficked into the sex trade every year.